KevGary/alexa-lambda/README.md

 yo alexa-lambda
 ```

-This will scaffold a project folder that has everything you need to develop and deploy an AWS Lambda Skill for your Alexa Skill.
+This will scaffold a project folder that has everything you need to develop and deploy an AWS Lambda function for your Alexa Skill.
 It works out of the box.

-Add your intent handlers to `index.js` and deploy with a single command.
+### Develop

+Develop your Alexa Skill's intent handlers in `index.js` using the [aws-sdk](https://www.npmjs.com/package/aws-sdk) package, which is pre-installed by this generator.

+Create and include new JavaScript files and npm packages in your project as you like.
+The deploy command will include and upload all of them to your AWS Lambda function.

 ### Deploy